-By completing the B.A.J. foreign language requirement students will also complete the campus-wide General Education World Languages and Cultures requirement.
+Please note that the foreign language requirement for the B.A.J. differs from the campuswide General Education curriculum's World Languages and Cultures requirement.
+However, by completing the B.A.J. foreign language requirement students will also complete the campus-wide General Education World Languages and Cultures requirement.